Yeppoon

 Marble Island

 Whilst at Pearl Bay we heard some yachts heading for Marble Island.
-Our initial intentions was to go straight from Pearl Bay to Middle Percy Island, some 65 nM north.
-Marble Island was only 24 nM away and a better sailing angle with the persisting southerly wind and swell which in spite of 10-15 winds was lumpy and uncomfortable.
+Our initial intentions was to go straight from Pearl Bay to Middle Percy Island, some 65 nautical miles north.
+Marble Island was only 24 nautical miles away and a better sailing angle with the persisting southerly wind and swell which in spite of 10-15 winds was lumpy and uncomfortable.
 Along with Aurora, we decided to head there first, and then the next day onto Middle Percy Island.
 Again, to catch the tide, anchors were lifted at 0645hrs and we had a brisk sail past Island Head Creek and on to Marble Island, arriving just after 1400.
 Several boats that left Pearl Bay the day before were still here, so we found a spot and lunched the dingy to go ashore.
 The island is a pastoral lease, and cows can be seen grazing on the dune grass just above the sandy beach, and on the hills beyond.

 Perched just above the high water line is a sign that is looking worse for wear, but on which the word "warning" can be read.
 If you get up close and personal with it, you can make out that the island is a pastoral lease running cows and deer, and that walking and shooting are prohibited.
 Some people off another yacht did not read the sign and climbed the nearby hill to get a better view of the island and anchorage.
 Upon reaching the top they could hear shouting and then gunshots.
 Later that evening a man came on the VHF radio and said it was a shame some people could not read and trespassed.
 So we can only assume it was the Marble Island lessee who was shouting and firing warning shots at the people on the hill.
 Clearly a person who would rather be left alone.
 Upon us reaching Middle Percy the next day, stories abounded about the curmudgeon who lives on Marble Island.